YajYajO/CastingShadows/README.md

 This is a virtualized version of my current favorite board game, "Casting Shadows" by Unstable Games.
 As of now the game is incomplete.
 The following still needs to be implemented:

--startTurn() in CastingShadows.java stil needs to be completed:
+-startTurn() in CastingShadows.java stil needs to be completed:\n
     turn.equals("Travel")- not started
     turn.equals("Cast")- not started
     turn.equals("Reroll") - in progress